rollup/rollup-plugin-replace/README.md

   ENVIRONMENT: JSON.stringify( 'development' ),

   // ...unless you want to be careful about separating
-  // replacers from other options, in which case you can:
+  // values from other options, in which case you can:
-  replacers: {
+  values: {
     VERSION: '1.0.0',
     ENVIRONMENT: JSON.stringify( 'development' )
   }